iamkirankumaryadav/GenAI/README.md

 - LLMs are trained on massive amounts of text data and can generate new text formats, translate languages, write different creative content, and answer your questions in an informative way.

 ### **Generative Adversarial Networks (GANs)**
-- Two neural networks in a competition.
-Constantly pushing each other to improve.
+- A deep learning architecture, that trains two neural networks to complete against each other to improve and generate more authentic new data.
 - One network (generator) creates new data, like images of faces, while the other (discriminator) tries to identify if it's real or generated.
-- This competition helps the generator create increasingly realistic outputs.
+- This competition with the discriminator helps the generator create increasingly realistic and authentic outputs.

 **How do GANs work?**

-A GAN consists of two main neural networks: a generator and a discriminator.

 1. **Generator:** The generator's job is to create new data (like images of faces) that resemble the real data from the training dataset.
-2. **Discriminator:** The discriminator's job is to analyze the data (both real and generated) and determine if it's real or fake.
+2. **Discriminator:** The discriminator's job is to analyze the data (both real and generated) and determine if it's realistic or fake.

 **The Competitive Loop:**

 1. **The Generator Makes a Guess:**
-- The generator starts by creating new data samples.
+- The generator starts creating new data samples based on its given training dataset.

 2. **The Discriminator Judges:**
 - The discriminator receives both real data (from the training dataset) and the generated data from the generator.